KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 ```

 3. __XMAS scan__: A TCP scan with the FIN, PSH, & URG flags set.
 Operates
-in the same manner as a FIN scan
+in the same manner as a FIN scan.

 ```bash
 # Ex.
 XMAS scanning ports of scanme.nmap.org